MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 Scope is permanent.
 Supported operation is Get.

 <a href="" id="applicationcontrol-policies"></a>**ApplicationControl/Policies**
-This subtree contains all the policies, which are each identified by their GUID.
+This node contains all the policies, each identified by their GUID.

 Scope is permanent.
 Supported operation is Get.